-According to a 2018 annual report, The Department of Education helps nearly 13 million students complete their schooling by awarding approximately $122.5 billion in:
+Two years ago, according to a 2018 annual report, The U.S. Department of Education helps nearly 13 million students complete their college education by awarding approximately $122.5 billion in:

-Filling out the FAFSA makes you eligible to share in these scholarships, grants, loans, and funds.
+Filling out the FAFSA makes you eligible to share in these scholarship opportunities, grants, loans, and funds.

 And since some colleges work on a first-come, first-served basis when it comes to awarding money, you should get to this as soon as you can.

 › 3.
 Consider Going to a Community College First to Save Money

 I’m sure some will scoff at this, but if you’re concerned about how to afford college, it’s something you should give some thought to.